lty12b9b0a1/NFT-Characters-Auction/README.md

 to submit your contract to block chains

 3.download "python" file
-This is just for touch the block chain regularly to upload the local time if you test your contract on the loacl chain Use
+This is just for touch the block chain regularly to upload the local time if you test your contract on the loacl chain.
+Use

 $python eb.py